The InSAR absolute phase amid singularities: Differential InSAR absolute phase

 \subsubsection{Intermittent decorrelation}

 Intermittent decorrelation, as may be caused by seasonal vegetation or snow, is present in the following model of a single-look signal $u(s)$ as a function of dimensionless time $s \in [0, 1]$:

 The persistent contribution $u_{\mathrm{p}}$ undergoes an $s$-dependent phase change.
-The nuisance contribution $u_{\mathrm{n}}$ induces intermittent decorrelation because it is modulated by $f(s) = 16 s (1 -s)$.
+The nuisance contribution $u_{\mathrm{n}}$ induces intermittent decorrelation: The modulation by $f(s) = 16 s (1 -s)$ is chosen to vanish at $s = 0$ and $s = 1$.
 Both $u_{\mathrm{p}}$ and $u_{\mathrm{n}}$ are drawn independently from a circularly-symmetric standard complex normal distribution and remain perfectly coherent \cite{bamler98}.

 The absolute phase $\phi^{\mathrm{a}}(s)$ obtained from the ensemble coherence for fixed primary acquisition at $s = 0$ is shown by a thick black line in Fig. \ref{fig:decorrelation}.
 Due to the persistent contribution, $\phi^{\mathrm{a}}$ increases linearly with $s$, reaching $\pi$ at $s = 1$.
 In the polar plot on the right, the black line starts at $\rho(0) = 1$, $\varphi(0) = 0$, moving to the left with increasing $s$ as the phase increases while the coherence magnitude $\rho$ first drops before recovering.
 For $s = 1$, the wrapped phase $\varphi(1) = \pi$ would be congruent with an absolute phase of $-\pi$ or $\pi$, but $\phi^{\mathrm{a}}(1) = \pi$ due to the trajectory.